-- Identification of Genes Responsible for Immunologic Tolerance - Immunologic Tolerance in a Large Animal Model - · Lymphocyte Development and Differentiation: The Role of the Notch Gene ational Institutes of Health • National Institute of Diabetes, Digestive and Kidney Diseases ransplantation has matured to become the treatment of choice for end-stage renal and hepatic disease.
+- Identification of Genes Responsible for Immunologic Tolerance - Immunologic Tolerance in a Large Animal Model - Lymphocyte Development and Differentiation: The Role of the Notch Gene ransplantation has matured to become the treatment of choice for end-stage renal and hepatic disease.
 Despite many advances in immunosuppression, the majority of transplant grafts continue to be lost to immunologic causes.
 Of these, rejection, a lymphocyte-mediated response to foreign tissue, is a leading factor.
 Our research is directed toward understanding the factors responsible for this immune response and developing techniques to abrogate them.
-Our laboratory focuses on the control of development and differentiation as it pertains to lymphocytes and hematopoietic stem cells.
+Our laboratory focuses on the control cDNA Expression Array And the second state of th of development and differentiation as it pertains to lymphocytes and hematopoietic stem cells.
 We are using large-scale cDNA array techniques to ascertain the regulatory genes involved in these processes.
 In addition, we are interested in developing tolerance strategies in a large animal transplant model using knowledge gained from this work.

-AWARDS American Foundation of Urologic Disease Fellowship National Institutes of Health • Career Investigator Development Award
+American Foundation of Urologic Disease Fellowship National Institutes of Health • Career Investigator Development Award exting ational Institutes of Health • National Institute of Diabetes, Digestive and Kidney Diseases